-There is lots of choice in the UK credit card market.
-Here at Balance Transfer Expert, we currently list around 110 0% balance transfer credit cards offering introductory rates of up to 43 months on balance transfers.
+There is lots of choice in the UK credit card market, although not as much as there was several years ago.
+We currently list around 80 0% balance transfer credit cards offering introductory rates of up to 28 months on balance transfers.

-This may seem like a huge number of credit cards to choose from, but in actual fact you may have far fewer credit cards available to choose from, if you wish to transfer a balance from your current credit card.
+This may seem like a huge number of credit cards to choose from, but in actual fact you may have far fewer credit cards available to choose from.
+This applies especially, if you wish to transfer a balance from your current credit card.

 This is because the credit card companies will not allow balance transfers from credit cards that have a different brand name, but which are actually issued by the same company.